BenjaminFraser/GameAPI/README.md

     dictionaries for each user. `ships` stores the number of ships currently on the users battlegrid, whilst loc_ships dict stores the associated locations of these ships using an array of tuples.
-    - Contains many class methods for game functionalities, including total ship counts, insertion of ships, updating grid values and checking for a winner.
+    - Contains many class methods for game functionality, including total ship counts, insertion of ships, updating grid values and checking for a winner.

  - **Score**
     - Records completed games.
 Associated with Users model via KeyProperty as